Dreambound

 There are several ways to search for job openings as an aviation mechanic.
 Here are a few methods you can try:

-• Online job boards: Job board websites often have job postings specifically for aviation mechanics.
+• Online job boards: Websites such as Indeed, Monster, and LinkedIn often have job postings specifically for aviation mechanics.
 Use keywords like "aviation mechanic" or "aircraft maintenance technician" to narrow down your search.

 • Company websites: Many aviation companies, including airlines and maintenance facilities, have a careers section on their websites where they post job openings.
 Check these websites regularly for new opportunities.